shreejalmaharjan-27/tortoise-tts-fast/README.md

 ```

 If you are on windows, you will also need to install pysoundfile: `conda install -c conda-forge pysoundfile`
-Unfortunately, deepspeed is not supported on Windows (which is ironic because the repo is operated by Microsoft).
-So to install deepspeed I recommend using WSL.
-Luckily, WSL is not too painful to setup and integrates pretty well with VS code.

 ### For more information please reference the original tortoise-tts-fast README or original tortoise repo